Pupils can sample a variety of practice areas before specialising at London's biggest barristers' chambers.

 The set's clinical negligence and personal injury expertise covers everything from minor injuries to group litigation, catastrophic injuries and death.
 One QC recently worked on a claim brought by a woman who was kept alive for 18 months contrary to her wishes as stated in her medical file, which had not been found by medical staff.
 Another silk represented breast surgeon Ian Paterson after he was sued by 1,000 women over claims of botched or unnecessary breast surgery.
 Unlike in commercial “you have to have the ability to marshal lots of different cases at once," sources told us.
 "I had to conduct research for conferences and attend joint settlement meetings; and I sat in on a High Court trial with the head of chambers."

 Across every seat pupils can expect to mostly be tackling live work.
 They begin handling their own cases in the second six, typically visiting court “once or twice a week.”
 It's naturally a stressful time but pupils assured us that “juniors go over everything with you in painstaking detail to satisfy your paranoia.”
 Prospective tenants are assessed through two written exercises – “such as drafting a grounds for appeal” – and one oral advocacy test.
 In addition every piece of work they submit is assessed and gets feedback, culminating in mid and end-of-seat reviews.
 All this feeds into the tenancy decision which is announced in early June.
-In 2018 all three pupils gained tenancy.
+In 2019 two of three pupils gained tenancy.

 Around 50 to 60 pupillage applicants are invited to the 15-minute first-round interview, which includes current affairs and ethics questions.
 Just over ten advance to a second interview "testing legal ability" – you're given a judicial decision 24 hours in advance and then have to discuss it in front of a panel of three for 20 to 25 minutes.